simonehagey/orbdot/docs/source/example_rv_trends.rst

      - :math:`5-60`
      - :math:`>4.8`

-The :cite:author:`Bonomo2017` study did not report these constraints, instead citing :cite:author:`Knutson2014` and noting that their best-fit parameters agree.

 The following image displays a plot of the best-fit linear trend over the RV residuals, which is automatically generated by the :meth:`~orbdot.analysis.Analyzer.unknown_companion` method.
 It is saved in the file: ``examples/results/HAT-P-4/analysis/rv_constant_analysis_linear_rv_trend.png``.

 .. image:: _static/rv_constant_analysis_linear_rv_trend.png
-    :width: 800
+    :width: 700

 ------------

 HAT-P-22 b
 ==========
-In the second part of this example, we will study the radial velocities of the Hot Jupiter host star HAT-P-22, for which :cite:author:`Bonomo2017` found strong evidence of a long-term quadratic trend when combining their data with that of :cite:author:`Knutson2014`.
+We will now study the radial velocities of the Hot Jupiter host star HAT-P-22, for which :cite:author:`Bonomo2017` found strong evidence of a long-term quadratic trend when combining their data with that of :cite:author:`Knutson2014`.
 At the time of the :cite:author:`Knutson2014` study, the observational baseline was not long enough to detect curvature in the data.

 As this analysis follows the same procedure as above, we will move through it more quickly.
 Same as before, the first step is to create an instance of :class:`~orbdot.star_planet.StarPlanet` that represents HAT-P-22 b: